microsoft/autogen/website/docs/FAQ.md

 )
 ```

 It first looks for environment variable "OAI_CONFIG_LIST" which needs to be a valid json string.
-If that variable is not found, it then looks for a json file named "OAI_CONFIG_LIST" under the specified `file_location`.
+If that variable is not found, it then looks for a json file named "OAI_CONFIG_LIST" under the specified `file_location` (defaulted to the root of the repo).
 It then filters the configs by models (you can filter by other keys as well).

 The `OAI_CONFIG_LIST` var or file content looks like the following:
 ```json
 [
     {